 Your credit card may also offer some protection.

 If you pay for your trip with a credit card, you may have coverage for trip cancellation, delays, car rental insurance, or lost and stolen belongings.
-For instance, we were able to opt out of our car rental company’s insurance in New Zealand because our credit card provided it.
+For instance, you may be able to opt out of rental car insurance if your credit card provides it.

 You’ll need to check the fine print that lists all of your credit card’s benefits.
-If there are travel insurance provisions, you’ll need to pay for part or perhaps all of the trip with that card to be covered.
+If there are travel insurance provisions, you’ll need to pay for part or perhaps all of the trip with that particular card to ensure you’re covered.

-However, the benefits probably won’t be as extensive as those you’ll receive with the best travel insurance policies, and you may find that there are more exclusions: While planning a trip to Ireland, I found out my credit card would not cover car rental insurance there because of high accident rates.
+However, the benefits probably won’t be as extensive as those you’ll receive with the best travel insurance policies, and there could be more exclusions: You may discover that your credit card doesn’t cover car rental insurance in particular countries because of high accident rates, for example.

 (If you want a credit card that offers great perks when you’re on the go, check out our guide to the Best Travel Credit Cards for 2019.
 These cards often offer great trip protection features as well as perks such as bonus points on travel, no foreign transaction fees, and concierge services.)